AnuvhabBasu/MY-SQL-Projects/README.md

 # Project_Folder

-In this folder I have added some intermediate level projects on UI/design(Front-end) as well as projects using Django Framework as well as projects showcasing my knowledge in DBMS
+In this folder I have added some intermediate level projects/Back-end Schema on MOVIE Recommendation, as well as FOOD-DELIVERY SYSTEM System in DBMS, using MYSQL.